Last Updated: January 6, 2025

 • Ensure that the Timing Constraints for summary tasks are ASAP.

-When Finished with the Exercise
+When Finished with Exercise 3

 All tasks in your Master Project are Automatically Scheduled, and you have applied the correct Timing Constraints to detail tasks, milestones, and summary tasks.